Universal Credit is a new benefit for people of working age, in or out of work, which will replace six existing benefits:

 You will need to apply for Universal Credit online at www.gov.uk/apply-universal-credit.

-If you need help claiming your local library or Job Centre Plus will be able to help.
+If you need help claiming your local Citizens Advice or Job Centre Plus will be able to help.

 If you live with a partner, both of you will have to make separate claims.
 You will then be given a linking code so your claims can be joined together.